Failure to Comply with A Consent Order – What Happens?

-A consent order is essentially a written document which sets what has been agreed between the divorcing parties regarding financial matters.
+A consent order is essentially a written document that sets what has been agreed upon between the divorcing parties regarding financial matters.
 A consent order needs to be approved by the court before it is legally binding.

 What happens if a consent order has been breached?